inkdevhub/swanky-node/README.md

 Swanky node is the Substrate based blockchain configured to enable `pallet-contracts` and more features to help Wasm Smart Contract development.

+## Features
+- pallet-contracts enabled
+- Instant seal and Manual seal is used for Consensus.
+No aura and grandpa.
+- dApps staking

 ## Getting Started

 Follow the steps below to get started with the swanky node :hammer_and_wrench: